Novalnet-AG/Moodle-Payment-Integration-by-Novalnet/README.md

 Find more about Shopware 5 plugin on: https://www.novalnet.com/docs/plugins/installation-guides/moodle-installation-guide.pdf<br>
 To test our demo shop, please visit: https://moodle.novalnet.de

 ## Quick Installation via plugin upload
-Follow the below steps to install the payment plugin for Shopware 5 in the shop system.
+Follow the below steps to install the payment plugin for Moodle in the shop system.

 1. **Download** the plugin from <a href="https://moodle.org/plugins"> here</a> or <a href="https://www.novalnet.com/contact/"> contact us</a>.